 6. The “Independent” (Non-Dependable) Toxic Controller

 This individual frequently disguises his or her toxic controlling behavior as simply asserting his or her “independence.”
 “I’m not going to let anyone control me” is their motto.
 This toxic individual will only rarely keep his or her commitments.
 Actually, what these individuals are up to is controlling you by keeping you uncertain about what they’re going to do.
-Non-dependables will say they’ll call you, they’ll take the kids to a movie Saturday, they’ll etc. etc., but then they don’t.
+Non-dependables will say they’ll call you, they’ll take the kids to a movie Saturday, but then they don’t.
 Something always comes up.
 They usually have a plausible excuse, but they simply don’t keep their commitments.
-As a result, they control you by making it next to impossible for you to make commitments or plans.
+In this relationship, “toxic” means they control you by making it next to impossible for you to make commitments or plans.

 7. The User

 Users – especially at the beginning of a relationship – often seem to be very nice, courteous, and pleasant individuals.
 And they are, as long as they’re getting everything they want from you.
-What makes a relationship with a user toxic is its one way nature and the fact that you will end up never having done enough for them.
-Users are big time energy drainers who will in fact leave you if they find someone else who will do more for them.
+What defines a toxic relationship with a user is its one-way nature and the fact that you will end up never having done enough for them.
+Users are big-time energy drainers who will, in fact, leave you if they find someone else who will do more for them.

 Staying in a relationship with a user is like paying $1,000 for a candy bar.
 You really aren’t getting much for your investment.

 This type of toxic individual is really bad news.
 Early in your relationship with them, you may actually appreciate their “jealousy,” particularly if it isn’t too controlling.
 And most, but certainly not all, possessives will imply that once the two of you are married or in a committed relationship, they’ll be just fine.